plschmitt/robokop-interfaces/README.md

 <redis-install-dir>/src/redis-server
 ```

-- to start redis and set it so that it will run at login:
+- to start redis immediately and set it so that it will run at login:
 ```
 $brew services start redis'
 ```

-- check to see if redis server is running:
+- check to see if redis server is running, response = 'PONG' if running:
 ```
 $redis-cli ping'
 ```
---> response = 'PONG' if working

 # Rosetta Preparation
 - Clone the repository: